mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 Simply put, this book is awesome.

+*And blood-black nothingness began to spin
+A system of cells interlinked within
+Cells interlinked within cells interlinked
+Within one stem.
+And dreadfully distinct
+Against the dark, a tall white fountain played.*

 ### *Disenchantment*, Matt Groening

-*BOREDOM and TEDIOUS JOKES await.*

 It sucks!
+BOREDOM and TEDIOUS JOKES await!
 Hurrah!

 The new Netflix show by the creator of *The Simpsons* and *Futurama* set in a "wacky" fantasy setting that is "laden with adult humour".
 The first episode does a decent enough job and the animation quality is top-notch, but the show quickly wears out its welcome.
 The serialised format is uninteresting.
 The jokes are not as clever as the writers think they are.
 And none of the characters are terribly engaging, with Eric Andre's talents wasted as a voice actor.